adityatb/UltrahapticsMaxObject/README.md

 3. Object only has OSX version.

 ## Building instructions
+If choosing to build the xcode project, Max SDK and Ultrahaptics SDK files are not included with this repository.
+They need to be included into the Framework and Header search paths for Xcode, or copied to the following locations:
 1. Place max-includes folder from MAX SDK in c74support/
 2. Place 'Headers' and 'Libraries' folder from Ultrahaptics SDK in c74support/uhptx-includes